 - Coaches / mentors / influencers / counsellors..all are welcome.
 We recognise that every time you interact with someone who values your input, it’s your authenticity and selflessness which is called upon, no matter what state of mind you’re in at the time.

 What’s our first task?
 To have a material impact on the development of scope, time and quality of a programme of work at conception.
-Easy enough…!
-I’d be fascinated in examples that you can send me where you’ve had success or partial success in this first challenge.
+Easy enough, right?!

 - Dealing with inertia successfully – the example staring us in the face!